-Table 2.3 Land Use Statistics, identifies the land uses and development densities for proposed land uses within each of the five neighborhoods.
+Table 2.3 Land Use Statistics, identifies the land uses and development densities for proposed land uses within each of the six neighborhoods.
 Residential development potential will be limited by density and building heights, intensity of non-residential land uses, and Public Facility space.
-In no event will the total number of market rate dwelling units that may be developed pursuant to the Nakase Area Plan be higher than the maximum of 675 market rate dwelling units (plus up to 101 attached Senior Affordable Housing units) based upon the established density ranges for all the five neighborhoods as indicated in Tables 2.1 an 2.3.
+In no event will the total number of market rate dwelling units that may be developed pursuant to the Nakase Area Plan be higher than the maximum of 675 market rate dwelling units (plus up to 101 attached Senior Affordable Housing units) based upon the established density ranges for all the six neighborhoods as indicated in Tables 2.1 an 2.3.

-Low Medium-Medium Density Residential land use comprises approximately 51 net acres within the Nakase Property allowing for a variety of residential detached and attached housing types as indicated on Table 2.3.
+Low and Low Medium-Medium Density Residential land use comprises approximately 61 net acres within the Nakase Property allowing for a variety of residential detached and attached housing types as indicated on Table 2.3.
 Unit counts will include up to 675 single-family detached and up to 101 attached senior affordable housing units, respectively.
-The Public Facility land use category is designated in the Area Plan Land Use Plan for the 10-net-acre elementary school site (11.5 Gross).